 We encourage our applicants to seek funding from other sources to cover the complete costs of their projects.
 While it does depend on the size of the grant request to us, we would expect that applicants would also secure funding from elsewhere to cover costs.
+There is no maximum or minimum amount of funding required from other sources in order to be eligible to apply

-3.2 ACDGP 2020 Round 2 period
+3.2 ACDGP 2021-22 Round period